Looking around you: external information enhances representations for event sequences: Results

 A model using external information needs to store internal representations of all users from the training set for all time points.
-Due to available memory constraints, we use only a random part of the set of internal representations: for the Churn dataset, the number of clients to train in all experiments was $1000$; for all other datasets, $300$.
+Due to memory constraints, we use only a random subset of internal representations.
+For the Churn dataset, the number of clients to train on in all experiments was $1000$; for all other datasets, $300$ for the classification pipeline.
+For the RecSys pipeline, we use $100$ users for external context aggregation due to the higher computational demands of RecSys models.
 As the ablation study shows, it is sufficient to represent the external context.

+All learnable aggregation methods are trained within the same protocol on top of pretrained internal representations.
+In the main setup, the encoder is kept fixed during aggregation training unless fine-tuning is explicitly stated.
+The number of sampled external users is restricted by memory and computational constraints and is therefore selected separately for the classification and RecSys pipelines.

 \paragraph{Downstream heads.}